PlexTrac/helm-charts/README.md

 #### Generating Credentials

+**Note**: This does not work with ArgoCD. `helm template` does not have access to lookup kubernetes resources, so a fresh secret will be generated every sync. _Not great_.

 If no credentials are provided, first do a `lookup` to see if the default Secret has already been created.
 Then generate credentials.
 [Here's](https://github.com/helm/charts/issues/5167) a useful example of how this is done.